 External stations are intersections between the network and the study area boundary.
 These stations serve as ports of entry and exits to/from the study area.
-Each station was coded with a
+Each station was coded with a TAZ number (900 to 921).
+Two of these stations (903 & 912) represent the Blue Ridge Parkway and are not used to simulate any external traffic.
+External stations are shown in Figure 8-2.

-Figure 8- 2 External Station Traffic Counts
+Figure 8-2 External Station Traffic Counts